bl2i4n/Text101/README.md

 In this project we used C# to get used to Unity and create a basic Text based game.

-You are trapped in a prison and need to escape.

 Follow the on screen instructions and use your logic to escape out of prison!